UMCarpentries/intro-curriculum-r/paper/paper.md

 1. The five core modules (2 to 6) are designed to be taught via live coding of the content to learners.
-This is a central feature of Carpentries lessons, and we believe it is a great way to learn how to program because it requires learners to follow along and encounter errors that they must debug along the way, fostering additional questions about the course content.
+This is a central feature of Carpentries lessons, and we believe it is a great way to learn how to program.
+It requires learners to follow along and encounter errors that they must debug along the way, fostering additional questions about the course content.
+It also leads to instructors making mistakes and then demonstrating how to deal with them in an ad hoc and iterative manner.
-1. We incorporate formative assessments in the form of short practice exercises throughout each lesson so that learners can practice what they have learned and instructors can gauge learner understanding of the material.
+1. We incorporate formative assessments in the form of short practice exercises throughout each lesson such that learners can practice what they have learned, while instructors can gauge learner understanding of the material.

 We also incorporate a few additional key components into the curriculum: